Tips for Using Slipcovers on Awkward Shaped Furniture

 by Guest on May 14, 2012

 Of course, you'll need to carefully measure your particular furniture and check the slipcover measurements with the store before buying, but generally ready made ones will fit most furniture.
-However, there are always exceptions to the rules and there are various types of awkward shaped couches that it takes some ingenuity to find a slipcover to fit correctly.
+However, there are always exceptions to the rules and there are various types of awkwardly shaped couches that it takes some ingenuity to find a slipcover to fit correctly.
 Here are some fitting tips to help you use slipcovers on your irregular shaped furniture.

 Sectional couches can be tricky items to cover as they come in all combinations of loveseats and sofas, with and without arms.
 If your sectional has an arm at each end, one solution is to treat it as two separate couches.
 You can then fit regular loveseat or sofa covers onto each one, depending on the number of seat cushions.
 Where they join in the corner you'll need to tuck all the fabric that would normally fit over the arms into the gap where they meet.

 However, if one or both sections don't have an arm at the end, this method won't work, as you'll be left with excess arm fabric and nowhere to tuck it.
 In this case, you'd need to buy an armless slipcover, which you will probably have to have custom made to fit.
 This may be more expensive, but at least it'll be constructed to fit the dimensions of your seat exactly.

 If your sofa or chair has arms made of wood, you'll need to do something to pad them out so when you fit a slipcover it's not loose and baggy.
 This problem is easy to solve using polyester batting from a craft store, or even an old blanket.
 Simply wrap your material around each arm to give sufficient padding and secure it in place with string.
 Then fit the slipcover over the top and it should fit snugly around the arms.
 This can completely change the style as well as they look.
 Wooden legs are easy to cover up by choosing a slipcover with a built-in skirt.